-4.2.3 Breathing air quality for Airline SAR; minimum requirements
+4.2.3 Breathing gas for Airline SAR; minimum requirements

-- 4.2.3.1 Compressed breathing air shall meet the applicable minimum grade requirements for Grade D breathing air set forth in the Compressed Gas Association Commodity Specification for Air, G-7.1, 5th Edition, 2004 (Grade D or higher quality). - 4.2.3.2 The pressure shall remain positive in the breathing zone of the respiratory inlet covering(s) at the manufacturer's specified work rate(s) as defined in Section 4.2.8.
+4.2.3.1 Compressed breathing air shall meet the applicable minimum grade requirements for Type I-Grade D breathing air set forth in the Compressed Gas Association Commodity Specification for Air, G-7.1, 5th Edition, 2004 (Grade D or higher quality).

-4.2.4 Breathing air quality for Airsource SAR; minimum requirements
+4.2.4 Breathing gas for Airsource SAR; minimum requirements

-- 4.2.4.1 Blowers/air compressors for Airsource SAR capable of generating CO in any operating condition shall be equipped with a CO alarm to warn the user if the CO concentration in the air supply is ≥ 10 ppm of CO. - 4.2.4.2 The temperature of the air produced by the blower/air compressor for all Airsource respirators shall not exceed 6 degrees Celsius above ambient as measured at the air entrance point of the respiratory inlet covering. - 4.2.4.3 The pressure shall remain positive in the breathing zone of the respiratory inlet covering(s) at the manufacturer's specified work rate(s) as defined in Section 4.2.8. - 4.2.4.4 Airsource SAR shall be equipped with a filter between the portable blower/air compressor and the respiratory inlet covering(s) to effectively remove at least 95% of the particles from the breathing air. - 4.2.4.5 The filter between the blower/air compressor and the respiratory inlet covering shall be easily replaceable by the user.
-The manufacturer's filter change-out scheduled should be followed as specified in the user instructions. - 4.2.4.6 Compressors used to supply breathing air to Airsource respirators shall be constructed to supply Grade D or better air.
+- 4.2.4.1 Blowers/air compressors for Airsource SAR shall be equipped with a CO alarm to warn the user if the CO concentration in the air supply is ≥ 10 ppm of CO. - 4.2.4.2 The temperature of the air produced by the blower/air compressor for all Airsource respirators shall not exceed 6 degrees Celsius above ambient as measured at the air entrance point of the respiratory inlet covering. - 4.2.4.3 Must maintain positive pressure in the breathing zone of the respiratory inlet covering(s) at the manufacturer's specified work rate(s) as defined in Section 4.2.8. - 4.2.4.4 Airsource SAR shall be equipped with a filter between the portable blower/air compressor and the respiratory inlet covering(s) to effectively remove 95% of the particles from the breathing air. - 4.2.4.5 The filter between the blower/air compressor and the respiratory inlet covering shall be easily replaceable by the user.
+The manufacturer's filter change-out scheduled should be followed (See: user instruction).